blurrycontour/zuul-gerrit/doc/source/developer/ansible.rst

 .. autoclass:: zuul.web.LogStreamHandler
 .. autoclass:: zuul.web.ZuulWeb

-In addition to real-time streaming, Zuul also installs another callback module, :py:mod:`zuul.ansible.base.callback.zuul_json.CallbackModule` that collects all of the information about a given run into a json file which is written to the work dir so that it can be published along with build logs.
+In addition to real-time streaming, Zuul also installs two more callback module, :py:mod:`zuul.ansible.base.callback.zuul_json.CallbackModule` and :py:mod:`zuul.ansible.base.callback.zuul_yaml.CallbackModule` that collect all of the information about a given run into a json and a yaml file which is written to the work dir so that it can be published along with build logs.
 Since the streaming log is by necessity a single text stream, choices have to be made for readability about what data is shown and what is not shown.
-The json log file is intended to allow for a richer more interactive set of data to be displayed to the user.
+The json and yaml log files are intended to allow for a richer more interactive set of data to be displayed to the user.

 .. autoclass:: zuul.ansible.base.callback.zuul_json.CallbackModule
+.. autoclass:: zuul.ansible.base.callback.zuul_yaml.CallbackModule